maybedave/InSAR-Time-Series-Clustering/README.md

 # InSAR-Time-Series-Clustering
 First version of the code linked to the October submission to International Journal of Applied Earth Observation and Geoinformation.

-# Dependecies
-You need to have the following libraries.... fai la lista
+Automated and unsupervised approach based on Principal Component Analysis (PCA) and K-means clustering to detect patterns of ground deformation from InSAR Time Series.

 # 1.Dataset
-Statical-based rationale for the InSAR Time Series K-means clustering based on Principal Component Analysis (PCA) dimensionality reduction.

 ![](figures/Picture1.png)